simpleidserver/FaasNet/docs/documentation/eventmesh/clustering.md

 Data is divided into partitions.
 Each partition has a number of replicas.
 Among the replica set, a leader is determined by the raft protocol which takes in requests and performs all of the processing.
 All other peers are passive followers.
 When the leader becomes unavailable, the followers transparently select a new leader.

-Eah peer in the cluster my be both leader and follower at the same time of different partitions.
+Each peer in the cluster may be both leader and follower at the same time of different partitions.

 In EventMesh, the partition key corresponds to the `groupId` or the `topic` name